pyericz/vimgo/README.md

   ╚═══╝  ╚═╝╚═╝     ╚═╝ ╚═════╝  ╚═════╝
 ```
 # Vimgo
-Vimgo is an alternative vim configuration that I used in daily coding.
+Vimgo is a vim configuration that I used in daily coding.
 It is still in progress, but will become better and better.

+## Prerequisite
+Vimgo uses [vim-airline](https://github.com/vim-airline/vim-airline).
+For the nice looking powerline symbols to appear, you will need to install [powerline fonts](https://github.com/powerline/fonts).
+Installation instructions can be found in this [documentation](https://github.com/powerline/fonts#installation).

 ## Install
+To install vimgo, simply do following in your terminal:
 ```
 git clone https://github.com/pyericz/vimgo.git ~/.vimgo cd ~/.vimgo && ./install.sh